facebookresearch/param/train/compute/python/README.md

 # Inside dir "param/train/compute"
 > python -m python.pytorch_benchmark -c python/examples/pytorch/configs/simple_add.json
 ```
-However, this method may conflict with other packages (such as `fbgemm_gpu.split_table_batched_embeddings_ops`) under `python` path.
+However, this method may conflict with other packages (such as `fbgemm_gpu.split_table_batched_embeddings_ops`) that have its own modules under a `python` package.
 A more reliable ways to run the benchmarks is install `parambench-train-compute` as a package using the `setuptools`, it can be ran as:
 ```shell
 # Run benchmark tool script module
 > python -m param_bench.train.compute.python.pytorch_benchmark -c examples/pytorch/configs/simple_add.json